 The other two took off running, yelling about an intruder.

-Damn!
+Blast!
 Vasher thought.
-He yanked the rope again, knocking the servant off of his feet again.
-Then, he dashed forward, wrapping the rope around the man’s hands and body.
-To his side, the remaining servant ignored both him and his friend.
+He yanked the rope again, knocking the entangled servant off of his feet again.
+Then, Vasher dashed forward, wrapping the rope around the man’s hands and body.
+To his side, the remaining servant ignored both Vasher and his friend.
 This man picked up Nightblood, eyes alight.
 He undid the snap on the hilt, moving to pull the sword free.

-He got barely a sliver of blade free before dark, water-like smoke began to drip free, wrapping around his arm, drawing the color from his skin.
+He got barely a thin sliver of blade free before dark, water-like smoke began to drip out, wrapping around the man’s arm, drawing the color from his skin.

 Vasher kicked out with an Awakened leg, knocking the man down, forcing him to drop Nightblood.
 He left the first man squirming, tied up in the rope, then grabbed the one who had held the sword and rammed his head against the wall.

-The other two still cried for help in the distance.
+The other two servants still cried for help in the distance.

 Breathing hard, Vasher grabbed Nightblood, closed the sheath, and did up the snap.
-Then, he reached over, touching the rope that tied up the still-awake, yet dazed, servant beside him.
+Then, he reached over, touching the rope that tied up the still-awake, yet dazed, servant.

-“Your Breath to mine,” he said, recovering the Breath from the rope, leaving the man still tied up.
+“Your Breath to mine,” he said, recovering the Breath from the rope, leaving the man still bound.

 You didn’t let me kill him, Nightblood said, annoyed.